ejazalam831/product-review-analyzer/README.md

 - Product identifiers and other metadata

 ### Methodology
-The approach involved four comprehensive phases of development and analysis:
+The approach involved four comprehensive phases of development and analysis, each building upon the previous phase to create a comprehensive review analysis system:
 1. Data Cleaning & Preprocessing

    a) Data Cleaning Process